TDStrasser/KookaBlockly-Reference/docs/source/radio.rst

 .. note::
-    It would be very unusual to alter any of the radio parameters, other than the channel, when coding using KookaBlockly.
+    It would be very unusual to alter any of the radio parameters, other than the channel, when coding using **KookaBlockly**.

 External Radio